A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Mean-square convergence

 \section{Mean-square convergence}

-In this section, mean-square convergence of the constructed splitting methods is proved.
-It has been observed in the globally Lipschitz case that splitting methods have the same convergence order as the Euler-Maruyama method \eqref{EM_FHN}, i.e., order $1$ in the case of additive noise, see, e.g., \cite{Ableidinger2017,Milstein2003}.
-We extend this result to the locally Lipschitz case, proving mean-square convergence of order $1$ for the proposed splitting methods.
+In this section, mean-square convergence of order $1$ is proved for the constructed splitting method.
+It has been observed in the globally Lipschitz case that splitting methods have the same convergence order as the standard Euler-Maruyama method, i.e., order $1$ in the case of additive noise, see, e.g., \cite{Ableidinger2017,Alamo2016,Milstein2003}.
+We extend this result to the one-sided Lipschitz case.

+Throughout this section, $K$ denotes a generic constant, which may depend on $T$, $p$ and $\Delta_0$, but is independent of $\Delta$ and $i$.